We accept Apple Pay Google Pay Quick and secure payment options.

 2. Universal Resource Locator

 A universal resource locator (URL) accompanies the citation for a dissertation source in APA that is not in a database container.
 For example, writers present the URL as a hyperlink with black font and underlined text.
-Alternatively, researchers may format the URL as the plain text with no underlining.
+Alternatively, researchers may format the URL as plain text with no underlining.
 In turn, the ‘copy and paste’ technique is ideal for the inclusion of URLs in the reference list because it prevents any alterations that may result in a URL that does not work.

 Referencing Templates for Citing a Dissertation or Thesis in APA